 - Page names display on their own, with no icons.
 However, keep in mind that icons always display in Appian Mobile.
 You should always choose an icon that reflects the purpose of the page

 - Page names only display if there is more than one page.

 - The selected highlight color underlines the page name.

 Use this style for sites when you have a single page and you don't want the page name to be shown in the header bar.

 Site with "Mercury" style and multiple pages

-Based on the configured navigation bar color, a dark gray or white color is automatically applied to the text and icons in the navigation bar.
-Avoid a medium-brightness navigation bar color which may not provide sufficient contrast with the text and icon color.
+Based on the configured header bar color, a dark gray or white color is automatically applied to the text and icons in the header bar.
+Avoid a medium-brightness header bar color which may not provide sufficient contrast with the text or icon color.